 Increased backlink quality

 Outreach is not about casting a wide net and securing as many backlinks as possible.
 Instead, it focuses on identifying and targeting authoritative websites within your industry or niche.
 These are websites that are recognized as credible and trustworthy by both users and search engines.
 By emphasizing high-quality backlinks from such sources, your website gains more credibility in the eyes of search engines like Google.
 These authoritative backlinks carry more weight and contribute significantly to your website’s search engine ranking.
+If you want a clearer framework for evaluating placements, our guide on how to get high-quality backlinks breaks down the criteria and strategies that matter most.

 Authenticity and value